-Microsoft Surface Pro is one of the leading tablet PCs on the market today with its fast quad-core performance, long battery life, comfortable keyboard, and smooth pen input.
-The first Surface Pro 2-in-1 was launched in October 2012 while the latest version, Surface Pro 6 in matte black, was launched by Microsoft early in December last year.
+Microsoft Surface Pro, a top-tier tablet PC, offers impressive features like powerful quad-core performance, extended battery life, user-friendly keyboard, and seamless pen input.
+The first Surface Pro 2-in-1 was introduced in October 2012, while the latest iteration, Surface Pro 6, was released by Microsoft in December of the previous year, featuring an elegant matte black design.

 The latest Surface Pro features a 12.3-inch multi-touch display with quad-core Intel Core i5 processors, 8GB RAM, and more than five hours of battery life, earning excellent performance scores across the board from several reviews.

 However, several users have recently reported issues with the Surface Pro screen, particularly with Surface Pro 4.
 According to reports posted on various forums and discussion sites, the touch screen of Surface Pro 4 becomes randomly unresponsive even though the keyboard and the trackpad are working fine.